Kristina01111000/Drws_site/README.md

   Hours worked october 17 to November 16:  7 hour 50 min

-Hours worked November 17 to December 16: 20 min
+Hours worked November 17 to December 16: 1 hour 10 min

 plugins im using on site: